KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 <sub>[**back to top**](#table-of-contents)</sub>

-### PostgreSQL Beyond Django: Strategies to Get Max Performance by Álvaro Justen
+### PostgreSQL Beyond Django: Strategies to Get Max Performance

-Alvaro showed some lesser known ways to improve the performance of PostgreSQL.
+Álvaro Justen showed some lesser known ways to improve the performance of PostgreSQL.

 He explained each method, including profiling results, then ran a demo.